DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

             type: Directory
 ```

 In this way, we can have a container that performs initial setup, a container that runs the deployment, and a container that captures state data / performs cleanup.
+The final container can check the job status (and take appropriate actions) because it knows which pod it's running in.

 ## Storage